gregraka/gregraka.github.io/qs_admins_install.md

 ---

 # Step 2: Download and Install the ownCloud Server
-1. Make sure that the your target machine has the necessary operating system extensions present:
+1. Make sure that the your target machine has the necessary Red Hat Enterprise Linux (RHEL) 7.2 operating system extensions present:

-   - RHEL 7.2
      ```
      # Enable the RHEL Server 7 repository
      sudo subscription-manager repos --enable rhel-server-rhscl-7-eus-rpms